flizzer/flizzer.github.io/_posts/2020-06-20-Folding-With-Azure.md

 ```
 You can see here that we're creating this from an image and with the `18.04-LTS` sku.

 I think that about covers the important things I wanted to go over via the template.
-I will say that there's a cool VS Code extension that I use to sometimes visualize the templates:
+I will say that there's a cool VS Code extension that I use to sometimes visualize a template:

 ![ARM Viewer View](/images/ARMViewerView.png)